Student using laptop

 UCr Gold Line

-Employees with accessibility concerns can request an alternate authentication option by contacting the Workers' Compensation and Disability Program (WCDP).
+Employees with accessibility concerns may request an alternate authentication option by contacting the Workers' Compensation and Disability Program (WCDP).
 Students may contact the Student Disability Resource Center (SDRC).
+Additionally, those who are unable to use the preferred MFA methods (Duo Mobile, Duo Desktop, and biometric authentication) may request an ITS-issued TOTP hardware security token.

 UCr Gold Line